NorbertEifel/wp-fotorama-gpxviewer/readme.txt

 == Upgrade Notice ==

 There is no need to upgrade just yet.
 I recommend tu upgrade.
+See at Update-Section

 == Screenshots ==